prantlf/v-cargs/README.md

 * The long variant of an option will be mapped to its field name.
 The short variant will be used only if the long variant is missing.
 * Upper-case letters will converted to lower-case.
 * Dashes (`-`) in an option name will be converted to underscores (`_`) in its field name.
+* No negative names (starting with `no_`).
+If you want to specify a negative option (the short one using a capital letter and the long one starting with `--no-`), you can, but the field has to be positive and assigned the default value `true`.
+Then you can detect the presence of the negative option by a comparison to `false`.

 If you write a short (single-letter) option for a boolean flag in upper-case, it will set the value `false` to the boolean field instead of `true`.
 If you write a long option for a boolean flag, you can negate its value by prefixing the option with `no-`: